MrHacker46/M0B-tool-v2/README.md

 - git clone https://github.com/mobrine-mob/M0B-tool-v2.git

 ## Requirements
-you need to install LWP::Protocol::socks module just put this commands and all fine
+you need to install LWP::Protocol::socks module , it is necessary to keep some search engines working

+just put this commands and all fine